Bowstopher/FetchRewards/README.md

    - `pip install -r requirements.txt`
 3. Activate the application
    - `python main.py`
+   - By default, Flask will start on port `5000`; you can verify this on the terminal output
+   - The application should now be running on `127.0.0.1:5000`
 4. Interact with the endpoints using your favorite tool(s)

 ## Endpoints